These 9 exercises for stroke patterns are broken up into 3 difficulty levels, so there’s something for everyone to try.

 Read through the directions carefully so that you know how to perform each exercise correctly.

-Then, follow along with Barbara for this awesome arm rehab exercise sequence!
+Then, follow along with Barbara, OTA, for this awesome arm rehab exercise sequence!

 Level 1 Arm Exercises